wilhelmshen/slowdown/docs/configuration.rst

     <environment>

-        # By default, DummyThreadPool is used, which is a threadpool that
+        # By default, FileObjectThread is used.
-        # does not actually use threads and blocks the entrie program.
         #
-        #GEVENT_THREADPOOL slowdown.threadpool.DummyThreadPool
+        #GEVENT_FILE thread

         # Other runtime environment
         #